therealmko/Domoticz_Wifi_presence_checker/README.md

    [--verbose]                  -> Output verbose information
   ```

-  - snmp_routers.json follows this setup
+  - snmp_routers.json follows this setup.
+Non mandatory parameters could be removed if required.
   ```
    ipaddress                    -> IP address of your router (mandatory, it's the key of the router to check precense against)
-   "Vendor"                     -> Router vendor - not used a.t.m. / can be removed if desired "Model"                      -> Router model - not used a.t.m. / can be removed if desired "Purpose"                    -> Router purpose - not used a.t.m. / can be removed if desired "Location"                   -> Router location - used to give location a meaningfull name, will be set to default if removed
+   "Vendor"                     -> Router vendor - not used a.t.m. / can be removed if desired "Model"                      -> Router model - not used a.t.m. / can be removed if desired "Purpose"                    -> Router purpose - not used a.t.m. / can be removed if desired "Location"                   -> Router location - used to give location a meaningfull name, will be set to default if removed and not switched.
    "LocationIdx"                -> Router location Domoticz switch id - used to turn on/off location (dummy) switch in Domoticz, can be removed if not used
    "CommunityString"            -> Router SNMP communitystring (mandatory, script will exit without it) "RequestString"              -> SNMP query string for value to be returned from router (mandatory, script will exit without it)
   ```

-  - wifi_devices.json follows this setup
+  - wifi_devices.json follows this setup.
+Non mandatory parameters could be removed if required.
   ```
-    mobile mac address          -> MAC address of your mobile device (mandatory) "Vendor"                    -> Mobile device vendor - not used a.t.m.
-    "Type"                      -> Mobile device type - not used a.t.m.
-    "Model"                     -> Mobile device model - not used a.t.m.
-    "Owner"                     -> Mobile device owner - not used a.t.m.
-    "Idx"                       -> Domoticz switch to turn on and off (mandatory) "Idx_opt"                   -> Additional Domoticz switch to turn on and off, should be empty string, i.e. "" if not used
+    mobile mac address          -> MAC address of your mobile device (mandatory) "Vendor"                    -> Mobile device vendor - not used a.t.m. / can be removed if desired "Type"                      -> Mobile device type - not used a.t.m. / can be removed if desired "Model"                     -> Mobile device model - not used a.t.m. / can be removed if desired "Owner"                     -> Mobile device owner - not used a.t.m. / can be removed if desired "Idx"                       -> Domoticz switch to turn on and off (mandatory, script will exit without it) "Idx_opt"                   -> Additional Domoticz switch to turn on and off, can be removed if desired
   ```

 ###EXECUTION
 * This script is scheduled through a crontab entry (if preferred through a wrapper script).
 My crontab entry for a script looks like this:

 `* * * * * /home/pi/domoticz/scripts/wifi_presence_check.sh`

+The contents of that script for me are:

+`python /home/pi/domoticz/scripts/wifi_presence_check.py -d <ip>:<port> -s 20 -f /home/pi/domoticz/scripts/wifi_devices.json -r /home/pi/domoticz/scripts/snmp_routers.json | tee -a /home/pi/domoticz/log/wifi_presence_check.log`